Young-Einstein10/Young-Einstein10/README.md

 <br />

-I'm a Frontend Developer that specializes in the use of web technologies revolving around the Javascript Ecosystem.
+I'm a Senior Frontend Engineer specializing in web technologies revolving around the Javascript Ecosystem.
+Interested in providing value to customers and clients by figuring out how I can help solve problems and challenges they're facing.

 <br />